 The Wesley St.-Andrew’s Research Institute Board, chaired by Mr Peter Allen, consists of 15 highly qualified, skilled and dedicated men and women who not only govern the Institute but are actively committed to fundraising for medical research

 Mr Peter Allen, Chairman

 A WSARI Director since 2005, Peter Allen is a consultant lawyer to national law firm Allens Linklaters and is a Notary Public.
 He is currently Chair of Bio Pharmaceuticals Australia Pty Ltd, Nucrush Group and Riverside Marine Group, and a Director of Ensham Workers Entitlement Fund Pty Ltd. In the community, he is a past president of the MS Society of Queensland and the Revenue Law Committee of the Queensland Law Society and a former member of a Human Research Ethics Committee.

 A/Prof John Allan

 Mr Christopher Barnard

 Chris Barnard is Executive Director of JBWere and Chair of Uniting Church Governance, Nomination and Remuneration Committee.
 He has been involved in the non-profit sector for over twenty years having been a Director of Bluecare and Churches of Christ Care.
-He has chaired the Queensland Aged Care Planning Advisory Committee for the Federal Government and is currently a committee member of Prince of Peace Lutheran School College Council.
+He has chaired the Queensland Aged Care Planning Advisory Committee for the Federal Government and is currently a committee member of Somerville House Foundation (Investment Committee).
 Chris has a Bachelor of Business from QUT, an MBA from the University of Queensland and a Graduate Diploma in Financial Planning.

 Paul Darrouzet has been the Chairman of the Lifestream Foundation since 2004.
-He is also Chair of Ellume Pty Ltd and Abell Point Marina Pty Ltd, Emprja Pty Ltd. Paul has served as the Chairman of Foxleigh Mining Pty Ltd, General Manager of Australian Bulk Minerals and Group Manager HR for Thiess Contractors Pty Ltd. Paul has a Bachelor of Business from QUT and an active interest in medical research and social responsibility.
+He is also Chair of Ellume Pty Ltd and Abell Point Marina Pty Ltd, Emprja Pty Ltd. Paul has served as the Chairman of Foxleigh Mining Pty Ltd, General Manager of Australian Bulk Minerals and Group Manager HR for Thiess Contractors Pty Ltd. He has a Bachelor of Business from QUT and an active interest in medical research and social responsibility.